AlaSQL/alasql/README.md

 #### Webpack

-There are several ways to handled alasql with webpack
+There are several ways to handle AlaSQL with Webpack: